aantron/better-enums/doc/DesignDecisionsFAQ.md

 - Scoped constants are lost for $cxx98 unless Better Enums again wraps them in a generated type, though it will be more lightweight than a full Better Enum of the non-traits approach.
+- Traits types must be specialized in either the same namespace scope they are declared in, or in an enclosing scope.
+This makes it impossible to declare an enum and specialize traits for it in a user's custom namespace.
 - Traits types are not intuitive for some $cxx users, which would present a barrier to usage.